rero/rero-ils/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `reroils-app` for local development.
+Here's how to set up `rero-ils` for local development.

-1. Fork the `rero/reroils-app` repo on GitHub.
+1. Fork the `rero/rero-ils` repo on GitHub.
 2. Clone your fork locally:

    .. code-block:: console

-      $ git clone git@github.com:your_name_here/reroils-app.git
+      $ git clone git@github.com:your_name_here/rero-ils.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local